 There are many different classes of antibiotics, grouped by their pharmacological properties and chemical compounds.
 While all of the approved antibiotics should be capable of treating bacterial infections, different types are often used to treat different types of infections.
 This article is focused on the risks and benefits of quinolones.

 Cipro, Levaquin, and other Quinolones

 The most popular quinolones are fluoroquinolones, which include ciprofloxacin (Cipro), lomefloxacin (Maxaquin), norfloxacin (Noroxin), ofloxacin (Floxin), moxifloxacin (Avelox) and levofloxacin (Levaquin).
 All can be taken in pill form, and the last two can be administered via injection, implant or infusion.
-The different fluoroquinolones have slightly different characteristics that make them better or worse for some patients.
+The different fluoroquinolonesvary slightly in ways that make them better or worse for some patients.
 For instance, not all are equally effective when taken in pill form.
 Some stay in the body longer than others so the patient doesn’t have to take them as often, some have a lower risk of side effects, while others have substantial risks whether taken alone or in combination with other drugs.